corbincox72/peripheral_brain/_diseases/sihd.md

 ### &beta;-Blockers

 Beta-Blockers work via decreasing myocardial contractility and heart rate, decreasing oxygen demand.
-Cardioselective agents such as Metoprolol (<100mg dose) and Atenolol (<50mg dose) are prefered, and beta-blocker with intrinsic sympathomimetic activity should be avoided due to the increased resting HR.
-For the specific behavor of &beta;-blockers, see their section in [Sympatholytics]({{ site.baseurl }}/drugClasses/sympatholytics.html)
+Cardioselective agents such as Metoprolol (<100mg dose) and Atenolol (<50mg dose) are prefered, and beta-blocker with intrinsic sympathomimetic activity should be avoided due to the increased resting HR. &beta;-blockers should be dosed to achieve either: RHR 50-60, exercise HR &lt; 100, or exercise HR 75% of HR causing angina.
+For the specific behavor of &beta;-blockers, see their section in [Sympatholytics]({{ site.baseurl }}/drugClasses/sympatholytics.html).

 ### CCBs

 Long acting DHP CCBs or non-DHP CCBs are appropriate therapy choices for prevention of anginal episodes.
 Consider the distinct behaviors of the DHP (vasodilatory similar to nitrates) and non-DHP (negative inotropes and chronotropes, similar to &beta;-blockers, but with small amounts of vasodilation) classes in determining appropriate therapy.
 Non-DHPs have the significant and unique monitoring parameter of constipation, especially verapamil.
+IR DHP CCBs should be avoided due to marked tachycardia.

+### Chronic Nitrates

+ISDN, ISMN, and transdermal NTG are commonly used.
+These agents should not be used as monotherapy due to a required washout period of 10-12hrs with no drug on board to prevent tolerance.
+Other downsides include frequency of administration (BID-QID).

+### Ranolazine

+Ranolazine inhibits late-Na influx into cardiac myocytes, which during ischemia can change the sodium gradient enough to reverse Ca transport into the cell, creating a positive feedback loop of contraction and damaging the ischemic tissue.
+Ranolazine has no impact on BP or HR, but can cause **long Q-T intervals**, which has been shown to relate to increased risk of sudden cardiac death.
+Ranolazine is a third line agent and is typically used in combination with multiple other agents or if adequate control cannot be reached with dual therapy due to decreased HR and BP.

+#### Side Effects

+* Constipation
+* Nausea
+* Dizziness
+* Headache
+* Dose-Dependent QT Prolongation

+### Ivabradine

+Ivabradine can be used off label for angina in adults unable to tolerate &beta;-blockers, with no arrhythmias and a RHR &ge; 70.
+This medication can also be used in combination with &beta;-blockers if adequate control could not be reached with an adequate &beta;-blocker dose.

+**CONTINUE HERE WITH COMPELLING INDICATIONS SLIDE 126**

 # Prinzmetal's (Variable) Angina